billyc/momo/content/_index.md

 # to learn more

-To learn more about whats next for momo, [sign-up for the newsletter](https://zephyrtransport.us14.list-manage.com/subscribe?u=ceb4ce0ac1c3256b66457d9d7&id=d0c8c0c0a6) and continue to follow this webpage.
+To learn more about whats next for momo, [sign-up for the mailing list](https://zephyrtransport.us14.list-manage.com/subscribe?u=ceb4ce0ac1c3256b66457d9d7&id=d0c8c0c0a6) and continue to follow this webpage.